Honors Program in Psychology at Penn (Application deadline: March 2024)

-All honors students must attend the weekly Senior Honors Seminar.
-The Honors Seminar is a 0.5 cu course that meets for two semesters (two hours per week).
-It is currently planned for Monday afternoons.
+All honors students must attend the weekly Senior Honors Seminar: PSYC 4997 (0.5 cu per semester).
+The Honors Seminar is a 0.5 cu course that meets for two semesters (two hours per week on Monday afternoons); students earn 1.0 cu total.

-The primary function of the Honors Seminar is to develop the scientific and professional skills of psychology students in conjunction with their independent research project.
+The primary function of the Honors Seminar is to develop the scientific and professional skills of psychology students in conjunction with their mentored research project.
 Thus, a primary focus of the seminar is the development of skills in critical reading, writing, and public speaking.
 Other functions of the Honors Seminar include education/career planning, and training in ethical practices, research methods, and statistics.
 Students in the seminar will attend Psychology Department colloquia, followed by a class discussion, to expose them to the variety of excellent research in psychology and to illustrate effective presentation techniques.
 Finally, another important function of the Honors Seminar is to increase Esprit de Corps among our Honors students, who by spending time together will be able to support and advise one another throughout their senior year.

 Requirements for Honors in Psychology

 1. Application to (and acceptance into) the Honors Program during Advance Registration in the spring semester of the junior year (see Application Process, below).

-2. Satisfactory completion of two semesters of a PSYC 399 or PSYC 399-equivalent in senior year, culminating in a paper, a poster, and a talk in the spring of the senior year.
+2. Satisfactory completion of two semesters of a PSYC 4999 or PSYC 4999-equivalent in senior year, culminating in a paper, a poster, and a talk in the spring of the senior year.

-3. Satisfactory completion of two semesters (total of 1 cu) of the Senior Honors Seminar in Psychology.
+3. Satisfactory completion of two semesters (total of 1 cu) of the Senior Honors Seminar in Psychology: PSYC 4997.

 4. Satisfactory completion of two semesters of statistics, both of which must be taken for a letter grade.

 Application Process for the Honors Program

 The application for the Honors Program can be found with other forms on the Psychology Dept web page (go to Undergraduate Program and click on "Forms") .
-The application is due by March 11, 2019.
+The application is due (via email or in-person drop off to Claire Ingulli) by March 2024, TBA